jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 ![how ssh works image](/images/how_ssh_works.png)

 * The client sends a request (initiates a TCP connection) to a server using an IP address or public domain (website address).
-* Server responds with the public key it has so the client, having the private key can verify it's the intended host.
+* The server responds with the public key it has so the client, having the private key can verify it's the intended host.
-* If successfully verified, connection is established.
+* If successfully verified, a connection is established.

-The ssh agent handles all of the authentication and the app making the request doesn't bother about it.
+The ssh-agent handles all of the authentication and the app making the request doesn't bother about it.